GravityLabs/HPaste/README.markdown

 Paste the results into your hbase shell to create the table.

 ## Data Manipulation
-Now let's add some data to the table.
 HPaste supports GETS, PUTS, and INCREMENTS.
 You can batch multiple operations together, or do them serially.

 ### Column Valued Operations
 Column valued operations are ops that work against a particular column.
 Rather like a RDBMS.